 Here are some useful tips while building a garden bed.

 There is no restriction on the type of plants you can sow in your raised garden.
-But depending on the types of material you used for the raised bed construction there are some plants which may be more suitable than the others.
+But depending on the types of material you used for the raised bed construction there are some plants that may be more suitable than the others.

-For example, if you are planning to grow vegetables, then the use of a plastic raised garden will be best.
+For example, if you are planning to grow vegetables, then the use of a plastic-raised garden will be best.
 Most of the plastic raised garden is lightweight and portable and depending on the design of the garden bed, there may also be a wheel to move it around.

-It is also helpful if you live in a city where you may have limited space, and you want an elevated garden in the balcony.
+It is also helpful if you live in a city where you may have limited space, and you want an elevated garden on the balcony.
 For an outdoor raised garden, there are no such restrictions on the type of plant you can sow.